w5xd/ASW12V/construction.md

 is left.
 The fastest pin is 1.
 The slowest pin is 4 The HIGH output is Vcc for the Pro Micro you are using: either 3.3V or 5.0 V.

+Now you can populate the parts on the rest of the board.

+The GND and VCC jumpers on the PCB are most easily installed from the <a href='ASW12V-bottom.pdf'>bottom</a>.